Skip to main content

 Note

-Trade order's effect on position is calculated based on latest available valuation, i.e. the latest available market price, while trade order's effect on cash is calculated based on the information recorded on the trade order.
+Trade order's effect on position is calculated based on the latest available valuation, i.e. the latest available market price, while trade order's effect on cash is calculated based on the information recorded on the trade order.
 Thus, a trade order's effect on position and cash might be different depending on the values the trade order has been entered into the system.

 Example: